Benefits of a Digital Writer's Notebook

 • When you delete your writing, it's hard to see the writing process at work

-So you can see there are some caveats to a digital writer’s notebook, however, most of them can be circumvented.
-Overall, if you’re more comfortable going digital, then I say whatever helps you get your ideas out of your head and onto paper – even if it is virtual paper!
+So you can see there are some caveats to a digital writer's notebook, however, most of them can be circumvented.
+Overall, if you're more comfortable going digital, then I say whatever helps you get your ideas out of your head and onto paper is a good thing - even if it is virtual paper!

-You could use Word, Pages, Evernote, Google Drive, or any other word processing program.
-But there’s one aspect of Microsoft One Note that I think makes it ideal for keeping a writer’s notebook.
-Namely, it functions like a notebook with the ability to create separate pages, sections, and even other notebook, and link between them all.
+You could use your Notes app, Word, Pages, Evernote, Google Drive, or any other word processing program.
+But there's one aspect of Microsoft One Note that I think makes it ideal for keeping a writer's notebook.
+Namely, it functions like a notebook with the ability to create separate pages, sections, or even create another notebook, and link between them all.
 That could be a real perk for a writer!
+Apple Notes is supposed to be similar if you don't have an android device.

 No matter what app or software you choose, I would go about the process much the same way as the paper version - set up the following sections: